3ndercat/DivineSteam2/items/items.md

 Sending Radio
 Cost: 400gp
 A big device that can turn audio into radio waves and send them away.
 Everyone with a radio can pick these waves up.

+Fuel
+Cost: 5gp
+A thick black substance that burns very easily.
+Comes in a flask.